 Engelman and Zeichner say applying vitamin C to the skin may help:

 If you’re looking for a pair of skin care ingredients for optimal skin health, consider hyaluronic acid and vitamin C. Combining the two makes for a great all-in-one skin care step.

 “Hyaluronic acid and vitamin C are commonly used together because they complement each other to hydrate, protect, and repair aging skin,” says Zeichner.

-2020 randomized controlled trialinvolving 50 women found that, compared to a placebo, applying a 20 percent vitamin C serum daily for two months improved skin color, elasticity, and radiance while reducing wrinkles.
+2020 randomized controlled trialinvolving 50 women found that, compared to a placebo, applying a 20% vitamin C serum daily for 2 months improved skin color, elasticity, and radiance while reducing wrinkles.

 As for hyaluronic acid, a

 At the end of 6 weeks, researchers noted improvement in all measured areas, with the largest improvements in hydration, smoothness, plumping, and fine lines.

 There aren’t any risks when pairing these ingredients together.
 But if your skin is sensitive to either ingredient, you should avoid it, says Engelman.